sandhan26/Automation-for-lazy-programmers/youtube-dl-scripts/README.md

 ## Description

-I download a lot of videos from youtube, at the best quality audio/vidoe possible, and it was becomming quite tedius to write long strings of commands of youtube-dl everytime.
-So, i just put everything i wanted in a bash script and saved me some trouble.
+I download a lot of videos from youtube, at the best quality audio/video possible, and it was becomming quite tedius to write long strings of commands of youtube-dl everytime.
+So, i just put everything i wanted, the way i wanted in a bash script and saved me some trouble.

 Feel free to hack them, modify them or suggest enhancements.
 Enjoy!